Hisatada Otaka: Death and legacy

-On 16 February 1951, Hisatada Otaka died at the age of 39, by what Andrzej Panufnik says was from overwork.
+On 16 February 1951, Hisatada Otaka died at the age of 39, from what Andrzej Panufnik says was overwork.

-Due to his heavy contributions and long stay with the Japanese Symphony Orchestra, the Otaka Prize was created in honour of him.
-However, after his death, the orchestra's name changed to the NHK Symphony Orchestra because of funding received by the Nippon Hōsō Kyōkai (Japanese Broadcasting Corporation).
+Due to his significant contributions to, and long stay with, the Japanese Symphony Orchestra, the Otaka Prize was created in his honour.
+After his death, the orchestra's name changed to the NHK Symphony Orchestra because of funding received from NHK (Japanese Broadcasting Corporation).

 Hisatada Otaka's youngest son, Tadaaki Otaka, conducts his father's work regularly, along with the works of Andrzej Panufnik.

 Hisatada's other children, Michiko Otaki and Atsutada Otaki, also play his work.
 Such as the piano duet piece Midare.

 Personal life

-Hisatada Otaka married Misao Otaka before 1940, because according to Panufnik, they were married and would often invite Panufnik to their house.
+Hisatada Otaka married Misao Otaka sometime before 1940.
+According to Panufnik, they were already married when they would invite Panufnik to their house in Vienna, and they left Vienna for Japan in 1940.

-When the couple moved to Japan, they had 2 sons and 1 daughter.
-Michiko Otaki (in or after 1940), was the only daughter, she is a pianist.
-Atsutada Otaka, (1944) is the eldest son, he is a musicologist and a composer.
-The youngest son, Tadaaki Otaka, (1947) is a popular Japanese conductor, a permanent conductor of the NHK Symphony Orchestra since 2010, the first Japanese person to win the Elgar Medal, and musical director of the Osaka Philharmonic Orchestra.
+When the couple moved to Japan, they had a daughter and two sons.
+Michiko Otaki (in or after 1940), the daughter, is a pianist.
+Atsutada Otaka (1944), the elder son, is a musicologist and a composer.
+Tadaaki Otaka, (1947), the younger son, is a popular Japanese conductor, a permanent conductor of the NHK Symphony Orchestra since 2010, the first Japanese person to win the Elgar Medal, and musical director of the Osaka Philharmonic Orchestra.

-When Hisatada Otaka died in 1951, the couple's kids were still only children (Tadaaki only being 4 years old), and therefore Misao Otaka was left as a widowed mother.
+When Hisatada Otaka died in 1951, the couple's children were still very young (Tadaaki being only 4 years old), and therefore Misao was left as a widowed mother.